ringwormGO-organization/Termi/CONTRIBUTING.md

 2. If a commit only consists of formatting changes, say this clearly in the commit message by preceding it with [FORMATTING].

 ### Other points
-1. Do not use `LARGE_INTEGER`/`ULARGE_INTEGER` unless needed for using APIs.
-Use `int64`/`uint64` instead
-2. Use `#pragma once` instead of guard defines in headers
+1. Use `#pragma once` instead of guard defines in headers
-3. Don't specify a calling convention for a function unless required (usually for APIs or exported symbols)
+2. Don't specify a calling convention for a function unless required (usually for APIs or exported symbols)

 ### Resources used for this coding style:
 * https://reactos.org/wiki/Coding_Style (some parts are modificeted)